 Use of restraintsRestraint devices

-Restraints in the medical setting are items that limit a patient's movement.
-Restraints can help keep patients from harming themselves or anyone else, including their caregivers.
+Restraints in a medical setting are items that limit a patient's movement.
+Restraints can help keep a person from getting hurt or doing harm to others, including their caregivers.
 They are used as a last resort.

-- A caregiver holding a patient in a way that restricts the patient's movement
+- A caregiver holding a patient in a way that restricts the person's movement

-- Giving medicines to a patient against their will to restrict their movement
+- Patients being given medicines against their will to restrict their movement

 Restraints can also be used to control or prevent harmful behavior.